matteeyao/Sputter/backend/README.md

     + Similar to defining routes and controller methods in our Fullstack Projects, you will use Express to turn your backend into an API that your frontend will use to retrieve information.

-2. Combine w/ view rendering engines to generate responses by passing data to templates.
+2. Integrate w/ "view" rendering engines to generate responses by inserting data to templates.

     + Express can also function similar to Rails by serving up 'views' as a response to a request.
 However, your frontend will be handled primarily by React and Redux so you will not be using this functionality.

-3. Set common web application settings like which port to use.
+3. Set common web application settings like tje port to use for connecting, and the location of the templates that are used for rendering the response.

     + This is probably not something that you have done when using Rails.

-4. Add middleware at any point within the request handling pipeline.
+4. Add additional request processing "middleware" at any point within the request handling pipeline.

     + Express middleware is similar to Rails controller callbacks, such as `before_action` or `after_action`.
 They allow you to apply some code or logic to HTTP requests or responses at any point during the request pipeline of your app.

-It is important to note that Express is a very minimalist library, so there is a huge amount of middleware that has been created by other developers to solve specific web development problems.
-For example, you will be using several pieces of middleware to help implement user auth for your MERN app.
+While *Express* itself is fairly minimalist, developers have created compatible middleware packages to address almost any web development problem.
+There are libraries to work w/ cookies, sessions, user logins, URL parameters, `POST` data, security headers, and *many* more.

+Routes, middleware, error handling, and template code make up the main parts of an Express app.

 <br />